The Best VPNs That Work in China: Our Top 3 Picks

 -

-Multi-hop Yes Camouflage Mode Yes Kill switch Yes Split Tunneling Yes Netflix Yes Torrenting Yes In VPN communities, NordVPN stands out for its privacy and security features.
-One of those features is DoubleVPN, otherwise known as multi-hop.
+Multihop Yes Camouflage Mode Yes Kill switch Yes Split Tunneling Yes Netflix Yes Torrenting Yes NordVPN in China

 What We Like